Introduction

 Here are the features:

-Automatic coloring of the dendrogram
+Automatic coloring of the dendrogram.

-Easy highlight or display of the values of certain cells
+Easy highlight or display of the values of certain cells in the body and annotations of the heatmap.

-Discrete color-value mapping for integer matrices containing few unique values
+Discrete color-value mapping for integer matrices containing few unique values.

-Interface to plot across rows
+Interface to plot across rows.

 -